sugarchain-project/sugarchain-project.github.io/doc/ANN.md

 - Stable transaction time:
   * Even if the hash power suddenly increases, the block time keeps 5 seconds.
 It is against hash attacks.
 - Don't worry about orphan blocks:
-  * The average orphaned rate is under 3% and no problem occurs.
+  * According to the testnet results, the average orphaned rate is under 3% and no problem occurs.

-A better block reward halving
+A better halving
 -----------------------------
 - Halving is everything:
   * Bitcoin is valuable because its total supply has been strictly limited, unlike traditional currencies.
-This total supply is controlled only by that halving.
+  * This total supply is controlled *only* by that halving.
 There is nothing else.
-We made this halving better.
+  * We made this halving better.
 - Block reward:
-  * The block reward should be a power of two.
+  * The block reward should be a *power of two*.
 So that it halves correctly.
   * ie) `2^32/100000000 = 42.94967296 SUGAR`
 - Halving schedule:
   * Interval `12500000 blocks (5^8*32)` is about 2 years (exactly 1.9818619989852864... years).
   * The total number of halvings is `33 times`, and it is expected to take about `66 years`.
 - Total supply:
-  * `1073741824 SUGAR` in theory and `1073741823.875 SUGAR` in actual.
-The difference is `0.125 SUGAR`.
+  * `1073741824 SUGAR` in theory, and `1073741823.875 SUGAR` in actual.
+  * The difference is `0.125 SUGAR`.
 One Satoshi (0.00000001) limitation makes this difference.
-In addition, this number is meaningful. `1 GB = 1073741824 Byte (2^30)`.
+In addition, this number is meaningful.
+FYI) `1 GB = 1073741824 Byte (2^30)`.
-  * The total supply of Sugarchain is about 51 times more than Bitcoin.
+  * The total supply of Sugarchain is about `51` times greater than Bitcoin.
 - Halving Chart: ![Halving Chart](https://github.com/sugarchain-project/yumekawa-utils/blob/master/max_money/max_money.png)
 - Halving Table: ![Halving Table](https://github.com/sugarchain-project/yumekawa-utils/blob/master/max_money/excel.png)